krig/send_arp.py/README.md

 * Netmask is always ignored.

-This code sends two ARP packets per interval to maximize likelihood of not being filtered.
+This code sends three styles of GARP packets per interval to maximize the likelihood of being understood: one GARP request with bcast THA, one GARP request with zero THA, and one standard GARP reply.
+These different variants are further discussed at [the Wireshark wiki](https://wiki.wireshark.org/Gratuitous_ARP).

 # License